pjolson/MySuiteBlog/blog/searchlinks.md

 ## Crafting the Formula Field

 A formula field in NetSuite can contain HTML tags.
-I covered this in a previous post on Highlighting Saves Searches.
+I covered this in a previous post on [Highlighting Saved Searches](https://mysuite.tech/blog/post2.html).
 To achieve the example above I have added an "a" tag with a link to a dynamic Sales Order Link.
 I will break down the link below.

 ![searchlinks](https://i.imgur.com/0ZqraCT.png "Saved Search Results")